Back to the blog

 • API connections with SaaS apps

-Here’s the rundown on what you need to know about how each discovery method works.
+Here's what you need to know about how each shadow AI detection method works.

 Network-based monitoring and endpoint agents (for example, CASBs)